ksolaiman/PoliticalBiasCorpus/gold/README.md

 ---
 ### `HIT_inputs/` – [Inputs used in MTurk HIT creation](./HIT_inputs/README.md), including all 900 curated documents and evaluation samples.
+---
+### `outlet_derived_labels/` – [partisan labels for the news articles](./outlet_derived_labels/README.md), including proxy labels from news source/outlet for the 300 given to MTurkers and for all 900 curated documents.
+---

 ## Format